opendocsg/slw-judgments-backfill/2015_SGCA_10/report.md

  While the courts have jealously protected an individual’s right to notice, they have on occasion interpreted it in a limited manner.
 In the Gaming Board case the Court of Appeal held that applicants for a gaming licence should have the opportunity to respond to the negative views formed by the Gaming Board.
 The Board did not however have to quote “chapter and verse”, nor did it have to disclose the source of its information if it would be contrary to the public interest, nor did the reasons for the refusal have to be given.
 In Breen a majority of the Court of Appeal held that a disciplinary committee of a trade union did not have to tell a shop steward why they had refused to endorse his election.
 In McInnes it was held that the council of the Boxing Board of Control did not have to give an applicant for a manager’s licence an outline of its objections to him.
 The test adopted in both cases was that the decision-maker should not capriciously withhold approval.

 80     There is therefore a need to balance between two competing considerations, _viz_ , the right of an interested person to be informed of the case he has to meet, and the public interest in maintaining the integrity and confidentiality of police investigations.
-Such balancing of competing considerations by the courts is not uncommon (see _Conway v Rimmer and another_ [1968] 1 AC 910 and _Public Prosecutor v Goldring Timothy Nicholas and others_ [2014] 1 SLR 586).
+Such balancing of competing considerations by the courts is not uncommon (see _Conway v Rimmer and another_ [1968] 1 AC 910 and _Public Prosecutor v Goldring Timothy Nicholas and others_ <span class="citation">[2014] 1 SLR 586</span>).

 **_How should the right to further information be balanced with the need to ensure that police investigations are not prejudiced?_**